anmalkov/imcopy/README.md

 ## Contributing

-**micopy** is an open-source project, and we encourage contributions from developers like you!
+**imcopy** is an open-source project, and we encourage contributions from developers like you!
 We appreciate any bug reports, feature suggestions, code improvements, or even documentation updates.
 To contribute, please follow these steps:

 1. Fork the repository.
 1. Create a new branch for your changes.